-Financial Officer, and the Chief Sustainability Officer, that determines the priority of cybersecurity initiatives.
+Financial Officer, and the Chief Sustainability Officer, that assesses and manages material risks from cybersecurity threats and determines the priority of cybersecurity initiatives.
 The ITSC also reviews the Board's and Audit Committee's feedback and incorporates it into ongoing cybersecurity management efforts.

-Our IT team, led by the Vice President of IT and the Director of Network and Information Systems, is responsible for day-to-day assessment and management of cybersecurity risks.
+Our IT team, led by the Vice President of IT and the Director of Network and Information Systems, is responsible for day-to-day assessment and management of cybersecurity risks, including the monitoring and detecting of cybersecurity incidents and executing our cybersecurity incident response plans.
 Members of our IT team have undergraduate and graduate degrees in relevant fields, including information systems, information assurance, and information technology with a concentration in cybersecurity.
 Members of our IT team have also obtained relevant certifications, including the Director of Network and Information Systems being a Certified Information Systems Security Professional.